semagnum/light-painter/docs/index.markdown

 - area lamp
 - world sky texture

-Also included are these (but since they use emissive materials, they will not work the same outside of Eevee):
+Also included are these mesh lights (note that they use emissive materials, which may not behave the same in all render engines):

 - emissive mesh object as a convex hull
-- emissive tube - each annotation stroke becomes a "tube" of light - great for neon lighting or custom-shaped lighting.
+- emissive tube - each annotation stroke becomes a "tube" of light - great for neon lighting.

-You can press `F9` or click the collapsed Redo Panel in the bottom-left corner of the 3D view to tweak parameters such as light distance, power and color.
+You can press `F9` or click the collapsed Redo Panel in the bottom-left corner of the 3D view to tweak parameters, such as:
+- Light distance, power and color.
+- Number of lights.
+Light Painter can either evaluate *all* annotation strokes in the current frame to create a single light, or have each annotation stroke generate its own lamp.
-There are also ray visibility settings to tweak light or object visibility for diffuse, specular, or volumetric rays or shaders.
+- Ray visibility settings, to tweak light or object visibility for diffuse, specular, or volumetric rays or shaders.
   Note that these ray visibility settings will be dependent on your render engine's implementation, as Eevee and Cycles handle visibility differently or may ignore it.

-**Remember that the operator will use all annotations on the current frame as part of the evaluation.**
+**Remember that the operator will evaluate all annotation strokes on the current frame.**
 The add-on cannot remove annotations post-operation for you, that would prevent the Redo Panel from working
 (since it could not redo the operation if the annotations are no longer there).